msterhuj/elasticsearch-xpack-patcher/readme.md

 To do this you need to decompile the x-pack-core plugin folow the steps below.

 1. Enter into docker shell `make shell`
-2. Run the `decompile.sh` with the version of elasticsearch you want to patch. (this will auto download the version and decompile the x-pack-core plugin)
+2. Run the `decompile.sh <VERSION>` with the version of elasticsearch you want to patch. (this will auto download the version and decompile the x-pack-core plugin)
 3. Edit the java file ending with `patched.java` in the tmp/<VERSION>-decompiled folder as you like.
-4. Run `make_patch.sh` with the version of elasticsearch to generate the patch file.
+4. Run `make_patch.sh <VERSION>` with the version of elasticsearch to generate the patch file.
-5. Run `build.sh` with the version of elasticsearch to patch the x-pack-core plugin.
+5. Run `build.sh <VERSION>` with the version of elasticsearch to patch the x-pack-core plugin. (requires the patch file)
+6. Run `docker.sh <VERSION>` to create a docker image with the patched x-pack-core plugin.
+7. Run `test.sh <VERSION>` to test the patched x-pack in docker container. (you will need to create a license file and execute the test.sh outside the docker container)

 ## License install